Who We Are

 Armed with credentials as masters in hands-on teaching and community organizing, WoW! facilitators are above all passionate about nurturing creative storytellers in all our WoW!
 Sojourns.

 Rose Marie Sabangan migrated to New York City from Manila in 1972, but spent early childhood years schooled under the British in North Borneo.
-A graduate of Sarah Lawrence College and Goddard College (MFA, Creative Writing), Rose launched Writing on Water (WoW), which melds her immigrant-inspired writings (poetry and prose) with experience decades-long on Wall Street.
+A graduate of Sarah Lawrence College and Goddard College (MFA, Creative Writing), Rose launched Writing on Water (WoW), which melds her immigrant-inspired writings (plays, poetry and prose) with experience decades-long on Wall Street.
 Indulging her passion for travel, cultural exchange and creative self-expression, Rose believes that movement, as in travel, is imperative for growth; stretches our individual experience, out to the wider world; and reconnects us with the planet, nature, ultimately to our selves.
-Rose is the proud mother of a daughter (Julia, a modern dancer) and a son (Rhodes, a musician).
+Rose is the proud mother of two: a daughter-dancer and a son-musician.

 A born and raised Washingtonian, Tristan Beach taught college English across China from 2014 to 2017.
 Before that, he was a long-time associate editor for The Conium Review.
 He has been involved with various journals and literary presses since 2010, including Copper Canyon Press, Coffee House Press, Pitkin Review and Clockhouse.
 His poems and proses appear in Shantih, rawboned, The Writer in the World and Pitkin Review.
 He has an MFA in Creative Writing from Goddard College and received his BA in English from Saint Martin’s University.
 He currently teaches creative writing, composition, and ESL at Saint Martin’s and co-founded the Raven Writers group.